How they caught him: Fingerprint led authorities to mail bomb suspect

 But he warned the worst may not be over.

-For investigators, the packages likely contain a treasure trove of DNA and prints, retired ATF Special Agent In Charge Jim Cavanaugh told MSNBC earlier.
+It’s likely the packages contained a treasure trove of DNA and prints, retired ATF Special Agent In Charge Jim Cavanaugh told MSNBC earlier.

 "On 10 unexploded bombs, that's going to be a fingerprint party," he said.